Wolfwalkers: Plot

 Fearing separation from each other, Robyn and Bill tend to their duties.
-Mebh, having waited for Robyn to return on a promise from the previous night, enters Kilkenny and finds Robyn, who attempts to relay her mother's warning, but Mebh, hurt by Robyn's refusal to help rescue her mother out of concern for her safety, resolves to do it alone.
-The Lord Protector presents the captured Moll before the townspeople, showing his control over the wolves.
-An enraged Mebh attempts to free her but when Bill restrains her, Moll bites him.
-Mebh vows to return with her pack to rescue her mother before finally fleeing.
+Mebh, having waited for Robyn to return on a promise from the previous night, enters Kilkenny and finds Robyn, who attempts to relay her mother's warning.
+Hurt by Robyn's refusal to help rescue her mother out of concern for her safety, Mebh resolves to do it alone.
+The Lord Protector presents the captured Moll before the townspeople.
+An enraged Mebh attempts to free her, but when Bill restrains her, Moll bites him.
+Before fleeing, Mebh vows to return with her pack to rescue her mother.

 The Lord Protector orders Bill to kill Moll and leads his army to burn the forest down.

-However, Robyn protects Moll from Bill, before she frees and reunites her with Mebh before she and her pack can attack Kilkenny, earning Mebh's forgiveness.
-Bill follows them and shoots Moll, causing Moll's wolf form to become a spirit and return to her human form in the den, with Robyn, Mebh, and the wolves following it.
+However, Robyn protects Moll from Bill, then frees and reunites her with Mebh before she and her pack can attack Kilkenny, earning Mebh's forgiveness.
+Bill follows them and shoots Moll, causing Moll's wolf form to become a spirit and return to her human form in the den, with Robyn's wolf form, Mebh, and the wolves following it.
 The Lord Protector and his army arrive and begin burning the forest.
 As Mebh works to heal a grievously wounded Moll using the same magic used on Merlyn, Robyn and the pack stall the soldiers.
 Mebh summons Robyn and her pack back, realizing she needs them present to heal Moll, but Robyn is knocked unconscious after disabling the army's cannon.
 Before the Lord Protector can kill her, Bill, due to Moll's bite, becomes a Wolfwalker and protects her.
-After being bitten by Bill and horrified that he too had become a Wolfwalker the Lord Protector throws himself into a waterfall, praying for salvation as he falls.
+After being bitten by Bill and horrified by now being a Wolfwalker, the Lord Protector lets himself plummet to his death.

 Robyn and Bill return to the den and help Mebh revive Moll, and accept her invitation to stay with the pack and embrace their new identities as Wolfwalkers.
-They set off to find a new home, ending with the two girls falling asleep in their moving caravan, only to wake up as wolves and chase each other into the sunset, surrounded by the pack, and a content Bill and Moll.
+They set off with their pack to find a new home.

 Voice cast

 Production

-On September 8, 2018, it was announced that Apple had acquired Tomm Moore and Ross Stewart's Wolfwalkers from a script by Will Collins.
+On 8 September 2018, it was announced that Apple had acquired Tomm Moore and Ross Stewart's Wolfwalkers from a script by Will Collins.
 The film is an original concept that was created by Moore and Stewart, and its animation uses a unique 2D style alternating between a woodblock aesthetic and loose expressive line work.